XenonHan/Shamirs-Secret-Sharing-Scheme-Web-App/front-end/README.md

-# complile the angular project
+# compile the angular project
  npm install

 # run the project